What happened at Astroworld?

 Houston left reeling as authorities begin probe into eight deaths at rapper’s third annual event

-Eight people died on Friday night and scores more were injured after a “crowd surge” on the first night of rapper Travis Scott’s two-day Astroworld festival in Houston.
+Ten people have died and scores more were injured following a “crowd surge” on the first night of rapper Travis Scott’s two-day Astroworld festival in Houston.

-As the crowd surged toward the stage, attendees as young as 10 years old were crushed underfoot.
+As the crowd surged toward the stage, attendees as young as nine years old were crushed underfoot.

-Other survivors describe not being able to breathe, passing out, and only managing to stay upright with the help of people around them.
+Other survivors described not being able to breathe, passing out, and only managing to stay upright with the help of people around them.

 There was anger among the crowd members who tried to convince officials to call off the concert.